AGCortez1/reading-notes/102/Class6.md

-## Javascript

-*Javascript* lightweight, interpreted, or just in time compiled programming language.
+## Javascript* lightweight, interpreted, or just in time compiled programming language

 1 Javascript is not Java programming language, used in many nonbrowser environmnets.The standard for JavaScript language are the ECMAScript Language specification and ECMAScript Internalization APC specifications